Barbieri1981/azure_event_hubs/ms-producer/README.md

-# Send message using Java and the library Spring Cloud Stream Binder from Spring Boot Application
+# Send events using Java and the library Spring Cloud Stream Binder from Spring Boot Application

-Expose a Restful API to send a message which is published to a `Event Hub` instance.
+Expose a Restful API to send events which is published to a `Event Hub` instance.

 ## Technology